-Boise State is one of the premier sponsors of Treefort Music Fest, a five-day festival of discovery happening during Spring Break, March 22-26.
-Treefort Music Fest offers 400+ bands, amazing panel discussions, hands-on learning, films, comedy, locally-sourced feasts and more.
+Boise State is a premier sponsor of Treefort Music Fest, a five-day festival of discovery March 21-25 in downtown Boise.
+In its seventh year, Treefort will offer nearly 450 bands, several thought-provoking panel discussions and hands-on learning activities alongside films, comedy, locally sourced food and much more.

-The campus community is tied to Treefort by more than just sponsorship and concertgoers; over the past six years, hundreds of students, faculty, staff and Boise State alumni have performed on its stages, taken on leadership and planning roles, and otherwise helped grow the festival from a three-day music-centric event to a five-day celebration of local culture featuring more than 400 bands as well as other themed “forts.”
+The campus community is tied to Treefort by more than just sponsorship and concertgoers; over the years, hundreds of students, faculty, staff and Boise State alumni have performed on its stages, taken on leadership and planning roles, and otherwise helped grow the festival from a three-day music-centric event to a five-day celebration of local culture.

 “As one of our largest sponsors, Boise State is helping to support macro efforts, Storyfort, Filmfort and of course Hackfort, which they essentially helped found,” said Eric Gilbert, one of the festival’s founders.